 Simple English definitions for legal terms

-Read a random definition: chance
+Read a random definition: exclusive use

 A wrong of negligence is when someone does something careless that causes harm to another person.
 It's not done on purpose, but it still breaks the law and can be considered a civil wrong.
 This is different from an intentional wrong, where someone does something on purpose to hurt someone else.
 In a wrong of negligence, the person didn't mean to cause harm, but they still did something wrong.